algolia/ais-quickstart-glitch/README.md

 Welcome to the Algolia quickstart
 =========================

-**Algolia** is a hosted search api that gives you access to instant search experience by just setting a few variables.
+**Algolia** is a hosted search API that gives you access to instant search experience by just setting a few variables.
 Take data you want to use and make it searchable!

 We have instructions on the homepage and some friends throughout the code base helping you along the way.